Ignatius Cardinal Kung Pin-MeiREV. GEORGE W. RUTLER

 The Kung family invited my mother to sit with them at the cardinal's funeral on March 18, 2000.
 It was the last Requiem she attended before her own death.
 All sang what Cardinal Kung taught millions: There is one thing against which the gates of hell shall not prevail.

-Since 1988 his weekly television program has been broadcast worldwide on EWTN.
-Father Rutler has published 17 books, including: Cloud of Witnesses - Dead People I Knew When They Were Alive, Coincidentally: Unserious Reflections on Trivial Connections, A Crisis of Saints: Essays on People and Principles, Brightest and Best, Saint John Vianney: The Cure D'Ars Today, Crisis in Culture, and Adam Danced: The Cross and the Seven Deadly Sins.
+Father Rutler has published 18 books, including: Principalities and Powers: Spiritual Combat 1942-1943, Cloud of Witnesses — Dead People I Knew When They Were Alive, Coincidentally: Unserious Reflections on Trivial Connections, A Crisis of Saints: Essays on People and Principles, Brightest and Best, Saint John Vianney: The Cure D'Ars Today, Crisis in Culture, and Adam Danced: The Cross and the Seven Deadly Sins.

 Not all articles published on CERC are the objects of official Church teaching, but these are supplied to provide supplementary information.